KCGD/KCGD-desktop-stuff/README.md

 ## Installation

-Make sure you have npmm and nodejs installed on your system and accessible from the terminal
+Make sure you have npm and nodejs installed on your system and accessible from the terminal

 Arch and arch based:
 ```bash